FusionAuth/fusionauth-site/site/_posts/2018-09-14-active-directory-and-fusionauth-ciam-comparison.md

 ### Free for Unlimited Users

-One of the biggest differences between OneLogin and FusionAuth is cost.
+One of the biggest differences between Active Directory and FusionAuth is cost.
 FusionAuth is free for unlimited users.
 No strings, gimmicks, or tricks.
 No cost increases when you hit a certain Monthly Active User threshold.
 Much like a database or a web server, secure authentication is so essential that developers should be able to implement it quickly and easily without cost concerns.
 And unlike the free options from other vendors, we don't feature-cripple or user-limit FusionAuth.
 You get the full unrestricted platform with every feature and benefit.

 ### Email Customization